 According to medical news today, 36.6% of women surveyed said they needed clitoral stimulation to reach orgasm during sex and 36% said, although they didn’t need clitoral stimulation, it did enhance their experience.

 This goes to show that length has less to do with sexual pleasure than you might expect.
 There’s also no evidence that larger penises give more pleasure during anal sex and in fact, in some instances, an abnormally large penis may cause more pain than pleasure during anal.

 Unfortunately, there is little evidence out there to suggest that penis size can be increased naturally.
 There are invasive, surgical options out there that can result in small size gains however, these typically come with high risks.
 Instead of worrying about penis size, you should instead focus on how to get the most of what you do have.

-Do women (and men) feel small penises inside them?
-Yes, absolutely.
+Do people feel below average sized penises inside them during penetration?
+They may.
 Sexual pleasure is about quality, not quantity.
 Foreplay, length of intercourse and erectile function are more important than any extra millimetres you might wish for.